- Brett Fortune ‘17

-Priority consideration for admission into the nursing program begins at the following academic levels: Admission to the University of Mount Union AND A cumulative high school GPA of a B+ (3.3 on a scale of 4.0) AND Grades of “B” or higher in high school lab-based biology and chemistry coursework or a sub score of 24 or higher on the Science Reasoning Portion of the ACT AND An ACT composite score of 23 or higher.
-Admission to the direct-entry nursing program will be competitive, with notification being made no later than April 1 prior to the upcoming fall semester’s enrollment.
+Priority consideration for admission into the nursing program begins at the following academic levels: Admission to the University of Mount Union AND A cumulative high school GPA of a B+ (3.3 on a scale of 4.0) AND An ACT composite score of 23 or higher AND Grades of “B” or higher in high school lab-based biology and chemistry coursework or a sub score of 24 or higher on the Science Reasoning Portion of the ACT.
+Admission to the direct-entry nursing program will be competitive, with notification being made to the upcoming fall semester’s enrollment on rolling basis until all available seats filled.
 Nursing candidates are encouraged to apply for admission as early as.
+Learn more about the admission process for Mount Union’s nursing program.
 Learn more about the admission process for Mount Union’s nursing program.

 What is a typical nursing class size?

-Mount Union welcomed its first class of 25 nursing students this fall.
-In the future, the program will accept roughly 25-36 students each year.
+Mount Union welcomed its first class of 25 nursing students in fall 2013.
+In the future, the program will keep lecture class size roughly 25 students.
 Hear from Brett Fortune, a freshman nursing student of Wooster, OH.

 What types of jobs can I expect with a nursing degree?